'Single biggest shock': Aviation battles coronavirus cash crunch

 (Graphic: Global travel, here)

-Simon Birmingham, Australia’s minister for tourism, said on Tuesday that neither Qantas nor smaller rival Virgin Australia Holdings Ltd (VAH.AX) had asked for a bailout, but that the government had not ruled out providing assistance.
+Simon Birmingham, Australia’s minister for tourism, said on Tuesday that neither Qantas nor smaller rival Virgin Australia Holdings Ltd had asked for a bailout, but that the government had not ruled out providing assistance.

 “They believe they are viable and have strong cash positions ... but we want to make sure we maintain that confidence in the airlines,” Birmingham told reporters.

-Hong Kong’s Cathay Pacific Airways (0293.HK) said on Monday it had agreed a $703.8 million deal with lessor BOC Aviation (2588.HK) to sell and lease back six Boeing 777-300ER airplanes to raise cash.
+Hong Kong’s Cathay Pacific Airways said on Monday it had agreed a $703.8 million deal with lessor BOC Aviation to sell and lease back six Boeing 777-300ER airplanes to raise cash.

 The carrier, one of the earliest and hardest hit by the outbreak due to its proximity to mainland China where the virus originated, said its full-service airlines, Cathay Pacific and Cathay Dragon, had made an unaudited loss of HK$2 billion ($257.5 million) in February alone.